-Jacking method is the advanced form of tank erection.
-Jacking method uses the technology of Swedish Company Bygging Uddemann AB.
+A jacking method is an advanced form of tank erection.
+The jacking method uses the technology of the Swedish Company Bygging Uddemann AB.
 A number of hydraulic Jacks are placed inside the tank to be erected.
 Refer to Fig. 5.
 In recent times this method is widely used in all developed countries.

-A system of hydraulic pressure hoses interconnects the hydraulic jacks which are energised by the action of a hydraulic pump.
+A system of hydraulic pressure hoses interconnects the hydraulic jacks which are energized by the action of a hydraulic pump.

-This method is just opposite of the conventional method.
-The construction sequence is just the reverse of conventional one.
-If there are total 9 shell course, the erection in jacking method will start from the 9th, then 8th, 7th and in last 1st shell course will be erected.
+This method is just the opposite of the conventional method.
+The construction sequence is just the reverse of the conventional one.
+If there are a total of 9 shell courses, the erection in the jacking method will start from the 9th, then the 8th, 7th, and in the last 1st shell course will be erected.